bdoolittle/julia-porta/README.md

 ## Using PORTA

 The GNU makefile compiles two executables, `xporta` and `valid`.
+The compiled binaries read and write `.ieq` and `.poi` files (please refer to `julia-porta/INFO` for complete documentation). `xporta` and `valid` each expose methods documented below.

-The following usage documentation is taken verbatim from the porta `INFO` and `man` pages.
+Note: The usage documentation is taken verbatim from the porta `man` pages.

 ### xporta

-The compiled `xporta` binary exposes a number of methods documented below.
+The compiled `xporta` binary exposes the follo.
 Read the `man` pages for details about `.poi` and `.ieq` file formats.

 #### `dim`